 Initially, we relied on our collaborators to develop and commercialize products based on our research and development efforts.
 We have limited or no experience in using the targets that we identify to develop our own proprietary products, or developing small molecule compounds against those targets.
 Our recent efforts in applying our drug development capabilities to our proprietary targets in cancer are subject to significant risk and uncertainty, particularly with respect to our ability to meet currently estimated timelines and goals for completing preclinical development efforts and filing an IND for compounds developed.
-In order for us to commercialize products, we would need to significantly enhance our capabilities with respect to product development and establish manufacturing and marketing capabilities, either directly or through outsourcing or licensing arrangements.
-We may not be able to enter into such outsourcing or licensing agreements on commercially reasonable terms, or at all.
+In order for us to commercialize products, we would need to significantly enhance our capabilities with respect to product development and establish manufacturing and marketing capabilities, either directly or through outsourcing or licensing agreements.
+We may not be able to enter into such